Ireland in the Eurovision Song Contest 2014: Final

 Can-linn and Kasey Smith took in technical rehearsals on 30 April and 3 May, followed by dress rehearsals on 7 and 8 May.
-This included the jury final on 7 May where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 7 May where the professional juries of each country watched and voted on the competing entries.

-The Irish performance featured Kasey Smith performing with the members of Can-linn which included two male backing dancers: Thomas Spratt and Tarik Shebani and two female backing vocalists: Jenny Bowden and Donna Bissett.
-Can-linn and Kasey Smith were joined on stage by violinist Denice Doyle.
-The Irish performance featured a stage atmosphere of warm shades of reds, yellows and oranges with Celtic inspired shapes and patterns against a backdrop that transitioned from dark seas with lightning bolts to an orange sky with green water.
+The Irish performance featured Kasey Smith performing with the members of Can-linn which included two dancers, Thomas Spratt and Tarik Shebani, and two backing vocalists, Jenny Bowden and Donna Bissett.
+The performers were joined on stage by violinist Denice Doyle.
+The stage colours were red, yellow and orange with Celtic inspired shapes and patterns against a backdrop that transitioned from dark seas with lightning bolts to an orange sky with green water.
 The dress Kasey Smith wore was designed by Kathy de Stafford with a neckpiece designed by Oliver Doherty Duncan.

 At the end of the show, Ireland was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Ireland placed twelfth in the semi-final, receiving a total of 35 points.